algobulls/algobulls_help_site/docs/index.md

 ## 11. My Portfolio:

-In the My Portfolio section you can execute strategies in the real markets with Real Trading in the <a href=""></a>Live Mode.
+In the My Portfolio section you can execute strategies in the real markets with Live Trading in the <a href=""></a>Live Mode.

 In the <a href="https://help.algobulls.com/member/test-to-live-mode.html">Test Mode</a>, you can test a strategy in live markets without risking any money through Paper Trading, modify strategies using the <a href="https://help.algobulls.com/member/tweak.html">Tweak option</a> and test the past performance data for that strategy through Backtesting.

-In order to begin real trading or virtual trading you can switch the toggle button on the bottom left side of the website to Live Mode/Test Mode.
+In order to begin live trading or virtual trading you can switch the toggle button on the bottom left side of the website to Live Mode/Test Mode.
 Learn more about the Portfolio in Virtual & Live Trading mode.

 <a href="https://app.algobulls.com/portfolio">Begin Trading now!</a>

 The portfolio also includes some fantastic features such as the P&L Tracker and <a href="https://help.algobulls.com/member/tweak.html">Tweak strategy feature</a>.

 The <a href="https://help.algobulls.com/member/pnltracker.html">P&L Tracker feature</a> allows you to gain profit or limit losses at (or near) predefined values for your plan.
 You can access the P&L Tracker when you start a strategy in the My Portfolio section in Test or Live Mode. <a href="https://help.algobulls.com/member/pnltracker.html">Know more about the P&L Tracker</a>

 ## 12. My Strategies:

-The My Strategies page displays a list of all your strategies that you may set as Real Trading (Live Mode) or Virtual Trading (Backtesting/Paper Trading).
+The My Strategies page displays a list of all your strategies that you may set as Live Trading (Live Mode) or Virtual Trading (Backtesting/Paper Trading).

 To add strategy from the My Strategies section, click the Add strategy button and choose from the <a href="https://app.algobulls.com/marketplace/category/retail">Retail</a>, <a href="https://app.algobulls.com/marketplace/category/premium">Premium</a> and <a href="https://app.algobulls.com/marketplace/category/hni">HNI</a> marketplace.